Spirit Keeper Equine Sanctuary

 Education & Conservation

 Spirit Keeper Equine Sanctuary strongly supports science-based medicine, training, animal care, husbandry, rehabilitation, behavioral research, and conservation.
 We are dedicated to educating our staff and volunteers, board, community members, the general public, emergency responders, and anyone working with animals.
-We offer seminars, workshops, classes, and courses.
-The link below will take you to the page on our site for details and more information about our programs.

 Just a few of the horses at Spirit Keeper